greenmars/greenmarsinc-design-templates/Design.md

 # Design Title

 **Design Lead: Name** (readers will want to navigate from this document to individuals to ask questions of.
-Git will be able to track down later changes, but it's still helpful to identify the point person for this doc.)
+Git will be able to track down later changes, but it's still helpful to identify a point person for this doc.)

 # Introduction